lucanetter/swvcs/README.md

     └── a1b2c3d4....bmp   # 256x256 screenshot of the model
 ```

 Every commit stores a **full copy** of the file (not a diff).
-This is intentional — SolidWorks binary files aren't diffable, and storage is cheap.
+This is intentional, as SolidWorks binary files aren't diffable, and storage is cheap.
 Identical files produce the same hash, so unchanged files don't get re-stored.

 ### Metadata captured per commit